RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ## Implement authorization process.

 Usually developers set up a backend application to communicate with `Authorization` server.
-In Platform of Trust, your application will be sending requests to `Login poral`.
-The portal will take of some other parts of `authorization flow`.
+In Platform of Trust, your application will be sending requests to `Login portal`.
+The portal will take care of some specific parts of `authorization flow`.
 In your application you should have 2 necessary endpoints: `login` and `exchangeToken`.

 ```
 # Routes and API endpoints